Bakitten/Arduino-Guitar-Tuner/README.md

 **Note**: For more detailed information, including the project journal and code snippets, please refer to the [project website](https://github.com/your-username/arduino-guitar-tuner).

 ## Journal
-Refer to the [project website](https://github.com/your-username/arduino-guitar-tuner) for the detailed project journal.
+Refer to the pdf in releases section for the detailed project journal.

 ## How to Contribute
 Contributions are welcome!
 Follow these steps to contribute to the Arduino Guitar Tuner project: